-Getting ETS involved in the pre-design phase allows our subject matter experts to properly identify the materials and methods, direct and indirect, that maximize personal property and land improvements that qualify for accelerated depreciation deductions (i.e., 3, 5, 7, or 15 year personal property classifications).
+Getting ETS involved in the pre-design phase allows our construction tax planning subject matter experts to properly identify the materials and methods, direct and indirect, that maximize personal property and land improvements that qualify for accelerated depreciation deductions (i.e., 3-, 5-, 7-, or 15-year personal property classifications).

-Form 3115 is NOT filed as Construction Tax Planning is proactive and not reactive – no need to reclassify asset classifications as they are properly categorized when they are placed into service.
+Please note: Form 3115 is NOT filed because construction tax planning is proactive and not reactive, so there is no need to reclassify asset classifications as they are properly categorized when they are placed into service.
 This reduces IRS audit risk as Form 3115 is never filed; consequently, there is never an accounting method change.

-If you are contemplating a new commercial project or renovation, please contact us to discuss Construction Tax Planning to ensure that your project takes advantage of every tax incentive that you deserve.
+If you are contemplating a new commercial building project or renovation, please contact us to discuss construction tax planning to ensure that your project takes advantage of every tax incentive that you deserve.

 To learn more about our construction tax planning services, please complete the form below or contact Engineered Tax Services at (800) 236-6519.